title

 previous | next

-German Fascists and Nietzsche
+Nazis and Nietzsche

-The National Socialists tried to add philosophical profundity to their movement by by associating it with Nietzsche – no matter that Nietzsche had broken with the famous composer Wagner over Wagner's anti-Semitism and pan-Germanism.
+The National Socialists tried to add philosophical profundity to their movement by associating it with Nietzsche – no matter that Nietzsche had broken with the famous composer Wagner over Wagner's anti-Semitism and pan-Germanism.
 Nietzsche considered himself a European more than a German.
-In fact, he saw himself as Polish and "without a single drop of bad blood, certainly not German blood.” [note]
+In fact, he saw himself as Polish and "without a single drop of bad blood, certainly not German blood.” note90

-Nietzsche's sister, Elisabeth Förster-Nietzsche, married an anti-Semite with whom she founded a model Germanic colony in Paraguay, in 1887, called Nueva Germania, calculated to show German superiority.
+Nietzsche's sister, Elisabeth Förster-Nietzsche, married an anti-Semite with whom she founded a model Germanic colony in Paraguay, in 1887, called Nueva Germania, calculated to harbor German superiority.
 Nietzsche responded to its plans with mocking laughter.

 Nietzsche saw nationalism as an attraction for the mob and as a threat to human freedom.
 He foresaw demagogues using nationalism to arouse and exploit the fears of the vulgar.